 Before hiring you, the interviewers want to check whether you can inspire in your time of need.
 Since these kinds of behavioral traits are essential for an HR manager.
 So your answer can be like this: "To increase employee efficiency, our organization installed new software, but since many of them were unfamiliar with it, they encountered problems.
 I offered to assist those with problems utilizing the software because I had previously dealt with a similar program.
 As a result, most of them adapted to utilizing the program within a few weeks, which enhanced staff productivity.”

-Expect to come across this popular question in HR interview questions and answers for freshers.
+Expect to come across this popular HR interview questions and answers for freshers.

 As an HR, you have to make some hard decisions at times, but during an interview, this question is asked to understand how you, as an HR dealt with implementing such decisions.
 For example, you can say something like this: "In my previous company, we had to choose to work late hours and even on weekends to meet a production goal set by one of our major clients.
 The employees resisted, but they decided to cooperate after being convinced that it was just for a month and that they would be paid for the overtime.”
 The interviewers will judge your abilities to persuade others and get them to cooperate in challenging circumstances if you respond in this manner.

 Being an HR, you don’t just have to recruit suitable candidates for your organization but also work on several matters simultaneously.
 When the interviewer asks this question, they’re trying to see how you work under pressure or behave when you’re put through difficult situations.
 So if you’re asked this question in your interview, you can answer in the following way, “A scheduled timetable would be my starting point while working with several clients since I prefer to focus on one item at a time rather than being a jack of all trades.
 And even if I have to deal with many clients, I try to keep my composure as it helps me to work efficiently even under pressure.”